Hope1337/YOWOv3/README.md

 }
 ```
 ---
+## About asking question
+I am very pleased that everyone has shown interest in this project.
+There are many questions being raised, and I am more than willing to answer them as soon as possible.
+However, if you have any doubts about the code or related matters, please provide me with context (config file, some samples that you couldn't detect, a checkpoint, etc.).
+Also, please use **English**.

+---
 ## Structure of Instruction

 In this Instruction, I will divide it into smaller sections, with each section serving a specific purpose.
 I will provide a summary of this Instruction structure in order right below.
 Please read carefully to locate the information you are looking for.